thiagobrunoms/enterprise-alumni/README.md

 A video with the running solution has been recorded and is available [here](https://www.loom.com/share/5fc1d876609748bfb0586d07c1c43854).

-### GitHub Repository

-The whole project and the solutions are provided in this [GitHub repository](https://github.com/thiagobrunoms/enterprise-alumni).

 ### Important Notes

 1. To be honest, I'm not used to using Hooks as state management.
 I have employed them in specific scenarios with particular widgets before;